 - Emotions and Heart Health

 Since ancient times, the heart has been a symbol of our emotions.
 But in recent years, scientists have uncovered a clear physical link between emotions and heart health.

 - Empty Sella Syndrome

-Encephalitis is a term used to describe inflammation of the brain.
-The inflammation causes the brain to swell, which leads to changes in a person's neurologic condition, including mental confusion and seizures.
+Encephalitis is inflammation of the brain.
+The inflammation causes the brain to swell, which leads to changes in neurological function, resulting in mental confusion and seizures.

 - Endocrinology Statistics

 - Endometrial Cancer: Diagnosis

 Cancer of the endometrium is a disease in which cancerous cells are found in the lining of the uterus.
 It is highly curable when found early.